 System Regulation 08.01.01 - Civil Rights Compliance http://policies.tamus.edu/08-01-01.pdf

 What happens when I file a Title IX Complaint?

 There is an administrative process to address complaints of discrimination based on sex, to protect victims, and to prevent reoccurrence.
 The details of the complaint are discussed between the victim or the reporting party and an initial interviewer.
 A course of action will ensue based on the information gathered during the interview.

 Every victim, witness, or third party has the right to present his or her complaint and the right to an impartial investigation of that complaint.
 Further, individuals have the right to present witnesses and other evidence.
 The alleged victim and the alleged perpetrator, as well as any witnesses identified will be interviewed.

 A decision will be rendered on whether the complaint is or is not substantiated and what disciplinary action will be taken, if any.
 Both parties will be notified of action taken which affects the victim.
-While the finding cannot be appealed, any resulting disciplinary action can be appealed.
+Both the complainant and the respondent may appeal the decisions and/or the sanctions.

 Counseling and other resources are available and will be offered to both the alleged victim and alleged perpetrator.
 In addition to your right to file a Title IX complaint, you have the right to file a complaint with local law enforcement if you believe a crime has occurred.

 Title IX of the Education Amendments of 1972; 20 U.S.C., sections 1681-1688, 34 C.F.R.
 Part 106, Dear Colleague Letter April 4, 2011, Dear Colleague Letter June 25, 2013, Violence Against Women Act (VAWA), VAWA Reauthorization Act of 2013, and the Not Alone Report.